siouan/frontend-gradle-plugin/examples/full-stack-multi-projects/README.md

 In this configuration, you may package your full-stack application as a JAR/WAR artifact.
 To do so, the frontend must be assembled before the backend, and generally provided in a special directory for the backend packaging task (e.g.
 `jar`/`war`/`bootJar`/`bootWar`... tasks).

+Such example demonstrates the following features:

+- Definition of a frontend sub-project.
+- Packaging a Java artifact containing frontend artifacts built in another sub-project.

 ## Requirements